Exchange graphs and Ext quivers: Calabi-Yau categories

 \begin{remark} We will call a heart \emph{spherical}, if all its simples are spherical.
-Observe that, if a finite heart $\h$, as in Proposition~\ref{pp:fini}, is also monochromatic (Definition~\ref{def:mono}) and spherical, then the change of simples formulae \eqref{eq:psi+} and \eqref{eq:psi-} can be expressed in terms of the spherical twists, as follows.
+Observe that, if a finite heart $\h$ is also monochromatic (Definition~\ref{def:mono}) and spherical, then the change of simples formulae \eqref{eq:psi+} and \eqref{eq:psi-} in Proposition~\ref{pp:fini} can be expressed in terms of the spherical twists, as follows.